 -

-subtle betrayals and acts of faith that any witness to war must bear.
-The Khaarijee is
+acts of faith that any witness to war must bear.
+The Khaarijee

 nothing more than to save a few lives.❞